 One of the best-known British celebrities with bipolar depression is Stephen Fry.
 While he talks openly about the dark low periods, he maintains that his bipolar has also led to his most creative achievements.
-He has also been outspoken of his experiences to improve understanding of mental health conditions:
+He has chosen to speak up about his experiences in order to help improve understanding of mental health conditions:

 “Once the understanding is there, we can all stand up and not be ashamed of ourselves, then it makes the rest of the population realise that we are just like them but with something extra.”

 There are two main types of bipolar disorder: